 Creative Placemaking: Storytelling About People and Culture

 Creative Placemaking is first and foremost about people.
-The growing awareness related to Placemaking initiatives must be centered on both the functional and aesthetic challenges to design and create meaningful and memorable public spaces where people “want to be.”
-When a public space is thoughtfully and purposefully designed by a multidisciplinary team of artists, architects, engineers, owners, and other representative stakeholders of the community, the results can be dramatic.
-Without this collaboration, invariably something is missing—a connection and investment with the very people one hopes to attract and engage.
-Multidisciplinary design is critical to the process leading to successful and lasting public spaces and environments.
+The growing awareness related to Placemaking initiatives must be centered on both the functional and aesthetic challenges to design and create meaningful and memorable public spaces where people want to be.
+When a public space is thoughtfully and purposefully designed by a multidisciplinary team of artists, architects, engineers, owners and other representative stakeholders of the community, the results can be dramatic.
+Without this collaboration, invariably something is missing: a connection and investment with the very people one hopes to attract and engage.
+Multidisciplinary design is critical to the process that helps drive successful and lasting public spaces and environments.
 Creative Placemaking depends on a sensitive awareness to develop and establish relationships among social, cultural, environmental and economic factors that are unique to each location, community and region.

 Great projects evolve from meaningful and compelling stories that unfold in layers throughout the design of the space.
 Whether for the design of a public park, plaza, trail, streetscape, civic facility or transportation venue, it must be flexible, able to function in a variety of ways to meet the needs of diverse users.
 Community spaces must also be universally accessible, as well as comfortable for pedestrians throughout all seasons.
-Special places reflect a sensitivity to visual presence, lighting, establishing tone and character, conscious of safety and ambiance as a place changes from day to night.
+Special places reflect a sensitivity to visual presence and lighting, establishing tone and character and remaining conscious of safety and ambiance as a place changes from day to night.
 The design of a significant public gathering space is seemingly empty without the integration of art.
 Meaningful and integrated art elements create dynamic and visually engaging spaces and environments.
-They are rich in detail, inviting people to discover, remember, and return.
+They are rich in detail, inviting people to discover, remember and return.

 How might you demonstrate the social and economic value of cultural storytelling and Creative Placemaking in your public spaces?